ValentinAebi/ranger-examples/README.md

 # Range verification examples

-**This README is for the public GitHub repository.
-Replication instructions can be found in the [dedicated file](./replication-instructions.md).**

 This repository contains example programs demonstrating refinement types, in particular dependent range types.
 It serves as a comparison of the [Licorne](https://github.com/ValentinAebi/licorne-lang) experimental programming language with the following type refinement systems:

 - The Java Checker Framework: [https://checkerframework.org/](https://checkerframework.org/) (more precisely the Index Checker and the Constants Checker)